jss367/jss367.github.io/_posts/2020-05-13-where-to-find-deep-learning-code-implementations.md

 Github user [qubvel](https://github.com/qubvel) has also created repos for PyTorch [segmentation](https://github.com/qubvel/segmentation_models.pytorch) models.

 The [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models) repo has lots of different models in it, with more added all the time.
 Very up-to-date.
+You can also install this with `pip install timm`.

 ##### Object Detection